coffeebank/arland/README.md

 ## Attributions and Notes

-Currently a Responsive Website, but not yet a PWA.

 Arland was created in collaboration with [oneskres](https://github.com/oneskres).
 See [our About page](https://gitnisyl.github.io/arland/about.html) for more info.

 Old domains: